sbaiahmed1/react-native-blur/README.md

 **Advantages of @sbaiahmed1/react-native-blur:**
 - **No Vendor Lock-in**: Works with any React Native project without requiring Expo ecosystem
-- **Real Android Blur**: Provides actual blur effects on Android, not just transparency
+- **Real Android Blur**: Provides actual blur effects on Android, not just transparency, including liquid glass effects.
 - **Flexibility**: Can be used in brownfield apps, custom native modules, and any deployment scenario
 - **More Blur Types**: Extensive support for iOS system materials and custom blur types
 - **Direct Control**: Full control over native implementation without abstraction layers